rafaelsf80/G-Suite-Retail-Demo/README.md

 # Serverless inventory management app for SMB with a Google Spreadsheet#
 Customizable Android apk to demonstrate retail use case with Google Apps.
 Serverless app, just a Google Spreadsheet as backend to store the inventory.
+Vision API and Prediction API are also used.

 The apk uses this [spreadsheet as backend](https://docs.google.com/spreadsheets/d/1zQMzthur_TkahfG-8-vBWQgXJVxdT9UnhHJavRJAHhI/edit?usp=sharing), and makes use of JSON download functionality of Google Spreadsheets as explained [in this video](https://www.youtube.com/watch?v=RSgMEtRl0sw), together with the [Prediction API](https://developers.google.com/apps-script/advanced/prediction).